 #4 - Nearly 50% of refugees worldwide are under the age of 181

-Child refugees make up about half of the refugee population, and Syrian refugees make up a huge percentage due to the Syrian conflict.
+Child refugees make up about half of the refugee population, and Syrian refugees make up a considerable percentage due to the Syrian conflict.
 Often refugee families are split as parents seek to send their children ahead to perceived safety.

 #5 - 78% of displaced people are hosted in neighboring countries1